 Gas flames are also a lot easier to control compared to wood-fired outdoor fireplaces.
 The flames are easier to turn on, off, up or down.
 If you need to turn the fireplace off in a hurry, then choosing gas means it is as simple as a turn of a button.

 Depending on where you are situated within New Zealand, the location may also dictate which type of outdoor fireplace you have.
 If you're in an urban area, or in a region with frequent fire bans, then a gas fireplace will produce less smoke and will be less of a risk.
 However, it's always worth investigating with your local authorities around the exact requirements in complying with the ban as most of the time it's OK to use an outdoor fireplace even when a ban is in place.
 If you're at all unsure please feel free to contact us and we'll be happy to assist if we can.

 One of the biggest joys of choosing a wood-fired outdoor fireplace is that you are able to cook deliciously succulent meals.
 Unfortunately, cooking is not possible on a gas outdoor fireplace as the fat can drip down onto the gas unit.
 So if you want to amaze your guests by grilling appetisers on the open fire while they warm up on a cooler New Zealand evening outside then wood is the only way to go.
-Handily, every Trendz Outdoors wood-burning fireplace comes with a stainless steel cooking grill as standard perfect for outdoor entertaining.
+Every Trendz Outdoors wood-burning fireplace can be upgraded to include a stainless steel swinging cooking grill, perfect for outdoor entertaining.